chtimi59/php-setup-pack/README.md

 # Motivation
 It's ofen a pain to deploy a website on a server, when it contents different credentials for mail, database.
-This little tool gives the possibility to set up and tests that stuffs.
+This little tool gives the possibility to setup and also tests that stuffs.

 At the end of the process (if tests pass), a 'conf.php' file is generated.
-That means that your index.php can looks like this:
+That means that your index.php can look like this:

 ```php
 <?php